 Contrary to popular belief, maths is EVERYWHERE and always present in our daily lives.
 In fact, by learning maths, you’ll be able to make life much more fun and easier!

 Don’t believe me?
-Here are a few reasons why learning mathematics outside the classroom is fun and exciting, and how you can fully enjoy it!
+Here are a few reasons why math tutoring outside the classroom is fun and exciting, and how you can fully enjoy it!

 1. Keep Track Of Your Allowance

-Having some money is always great.
-Being able to save your money to buy that awesome thing you want is even better.
+Having some money is always great and being able to save your money to buy that awesome thing you want is even better.
 Keeping track of your allowance is a great way to do that, and it’s simple too.

 2. Play Video Games

-There’s a common belief that video games are somehow not educational, and a waste of time.
+There’s a common belief that video games are not educational and a waste of time.
 However, this couldn’t be further from the truth.
 Video games help us learn and understand things in a way that wouldn’t be possible in a traditional classroom.

-By playing games and learning the mechanics to your enjoyment, you can definitely learn maths outside the classroom.
+By playing games and learning the mechanics to your enjoyment one can discover ways to learn maths outside the classroom.
 The best part is the whole learning journey would be full of fun!

 3. Learn How To Bake

 When it comes to cooking and baking, it is not just about eyeballing it (for the most part), there are a lot of calculations that come into making the perfect cake!
-You’ll be on your toes, thinking how many grams in an ounce, how many tablespoons adds up to a quarter cup, etc. There is quite a bit of math involved when it comes to making treats!
+You’ll be actively thinking about conversions, such as how many grams are in an ounce or how many tablespoons make up a quarter cup, while making treats.
+There’s quite a bit of math involved in the process!

-By learning maths through the kitchen, you’re able to start thinking on your toes when it comes to exact measurements.
+By learning math in the kitchen, you can develop the ability to think quickly and accurately when dealing with precise measurements.
 It might be tough at first, but once you’re done, you even have a cake and cookies to reward yourself with!
-Plus, it would give you a great opportunity to bond with mom and dad in the kitchen.
+Additionally, it presents a wonderful chance for you to bond with Mom and Dad while in the kitchen.

 So the next time someone’s firing up the oven, don’t forget to offer them a hand.
 You’ll be learning math and making delicious treats.
 A win-win situation!